Mixed anomalies of chiral algebras compactified to smooth quasi-projective surfaces: Wess-Zumino-Witten term

 The equation of motion in the constrained system $\Sigma x_i^2 = 1$ can have both $x \to -x$ and $t \to -t$ symmetry, if we write it as follows

-As the right hand side can be seen as the Lorenz force for an electric charge interacting with a magnetic monopole located at the center of the sphere.
+where $\alpha$ is an undetermined real constant and $\epsilon$ is the antisymmetric tensor.
+As the right hand side can be seen as the Lorentz force for an electric charge interacting with a magnetic monopole located at the center of the sphere.
 In this case the vector potential is, by definition,

-Then by the Stokes Theorem, we can rewrite the contour integral of vector potential as the integration of field strength (flux) trough a topological disk $D$, whose choise can be arbitrary and we can especially take as $D'$ (orientation reversed).
+Then by the Stokes theorem, we can rewrite the contour integral of vector potential as the integration of field strength (flux) trough a topological disk $D$, whose choice can be arbitrary and we can especially take as $D'$ (orientation reversed).

-therefore $\alpha$ is integer or half-integer, which is the Dirac quantization.
+where $d \Sigma^{ij}$ is a cubic unit area element of sphere.
+Therefore $\alpha$ is integer or half-integer, which is the Dirac quantization.